mwien/CIfly/README.md

 # CIfly

 A declarative framework for designing efficient causal inference algorithms based on reductions to graph reachability specified by rule tables.
-For all information on CIfly, also see our [website](https://cifly.pages.dev/).
+For all information on CIfly, see our [website](https://cifly.pages.dev/).

 ## Installation